workerindex/mpv-launcher/README.md

 # mpv-launcher

 Provides a `mpv-launcher://` protocol handler for Windows.
-Launches mpv from browsers with arbitrary arguments.
+Launches mpv from browsers with **arbitrary arguments**.

+**WARNING: Since it allows arbitrary arguments, NO ONE SHOULD USE IT WITHOUT KNOWING WHAT IT MEANS AND WHAT HE/SHE IS DOING!**

 # Protocol Scheme Encoding